PHILOSOPHICAL EGGS

 Michael Maier, Atalanta Fugiens (1618)

 My name is Dwight Goodyear and I am a philosopher who loves to teach.
-I am associate professor of philosophy at SUNY Westchester Community College in New York (although this site should not be taken to express the opinions of WCC).
+I am professor of philosophy at SUNY Westchester Community College in New York (although this site should not be taken to express the opinions of WCC).
 I teach a variety of courses every year including logic, ethics, ancient/medieval phil., modern phil., phil. of art, and phil. of love.
-I received the SUNY Chancellor’s Award for Excellence in Teaching in 2008, the NISOD Excellence Award for Teaching in 2009, and the WCC Foundation Award for Scholarship in 2016.
-I received my Masters and Ph.D. from the New School for Social Research in NYC.
+I received the SUNY Chancellor’s Award for Excellence in Teaching, the NISOD Excellence Award for Teaching, the Abeles Endowed Chair for the WCC Honors Program, and the SUNY WCC Foundation Award for Scholarship.
+I received my Masters and Ph.D. in philosophy from the New School for Social Research in NYC and wrote my dissertation under Richard J. Bernstein.
 My main areas of interest are aesthetics, American pragmatism, existentialism, and metaphysics.
-I am also a musician who composes, performs, and records experimental works for piano and guitar that I refer to as musical gates or compositions that feature a strong sense of passing into a transcendental realm.
-These gates tend to take two forms: experimental world music, that is piano based and includes various Japanese and Chinese instruments and influences, and musical science fiction, which is electric guitar based and includes synthesized sounds and effects.
-I have six recordings available on iTunes, Amazon, CD Baby, and youtube.
+I am also a musician who composes, performs, and records experimental works for piano and guitar that I refer to as musical gates or compositions that feature a strong sense of passing into a realm of mystery and revelation.
+I have ten recordings available on iTunes, Amazon, CD Baby, youtube, and elsewhere.
 My website is accessible at the top of this page.
+When not working on philosophy and music I am spending time with my wife and son.

 Copyright notification: